sjbrown/misc_work/deckahedron/mod_speed_equipment_money.md

 # During an adventure

-* One token from the Equipment column can be discarded to add one token to the speed column
+* One token from the Equipment column can be discarded to add one token to the Speed column
-* One token from the Wealth column can be discarded to add one token to the speed column
+* One token from the Wealth column can be discarded to add one token to the Speed column
 * If the character takes some new Wealth, they add one token to the Wealth column and remove one from the Speed column
 * If the character takes some new Equipment, they add one token to the